Property in: LONDON

 Battersea Park

-One of London's most-loved green spaces, Battersea Park stretches 200 acres along the south bank of the Thames.
-Residents enjoy cycling paths, tennis courts, the popular Pump House Gallery, and the beloved Battersea Park Children's Zoo.
+This 200 acre park sits along the south bank of the Thames.
+It has cycling paths, tennis courts, the Pump House Gallery, and the Battersea Park Children's Zoo.

 Battersea Park